google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 First Input Delay is a brand new metric we're experimenting with on the Chrome team.
-It's particularly exciting to me because it's the first metric we've introduced that directly corresponds to the pain users experienced with real-life interactions on the web.
+It's particularly exciting to me because it's the first metric we've introduced that directly corresponds to the pain users experience with real-life interactions on the web.

-Going forward we hope to standardize this metric within the [W3C WebPerf Working Group](https://www.w3.org/webperf/), so it can be more easily accessed by asynchronously loaded JavaScript and third-party analytics tools (since right now it requires developers to add synchronous code to the head of their page).
+Going forward we hope to standardize this metric within the [W3C WebPerf Working Group](https://www.w3.org/webperf/), so it can be more easily accessed by asynchronously loaded JavaScript and third-party analytics tools (since right now it requires developers to add synchronous code to the head of their pages).

 If you have feedback on the metric or the current implementation, we'd love to hear it!
-Please file issues or pull requests on [GitHub](https://github.com/GoogleChromeLabs/first-input-delay).
+Please file issues or submit pull requests on [GitHub](https://github.com/GoogleChromeLabs/first-input-delay).

 {% include "web/_shared/rss-widget-updates.html" %}